Research Higher Degree

 How to apply

 The School of Historical and Philosophical Inquiry requests that enquiries for Research Higher Degrees be submitted via email to firstname.lastname@example.org.
-The email must include the following attachments - a fully completed Expression of Interest form, a research proposal (1-2 pages) and a writing sample such as a chapter of your previous thesis.
+Your email enquiry should include the following attachments – a research proposal (1-2 pages) and a writing sample, such as a chapter of your previous thesis.
 Please note that enquiries will only be considered once an email with all documentation has been received.
+There is also an online application form that is required to be completed and this online application can be completed at any stage of your enquiry.

 For further information please contact: